mercedes-benz/garm-operator/docs/config/configuration-parsing.md

 ## Configuration Default Values

-The defined default values for the configuration can be found in the [defaults package](../../pkg/defaults/defaults.go) .
+The defined default values for the configuration can be found in the [defaults package](../../pkg/defaults/defaults.go).

 ## Parsing Validation

-After the Configuration has been parsed by koanf and unmarshelled into a struct, the [validator](https://github.com/go-playground/validator) checks whether the generated struct is valid or not.
+After the configuration has been parsed by koanf and unmarshalled into a struct, the [validator](https://github.com/go-playground/validator) checks whether the generated struct is valid or not.

 For example, if the `Garm Username` is not set, the following error message is returned by the validator: